nathanlogie/neuro_arcade/README.md

 Automatic formatting is built in through use of running 'npm run format' in the reactapp.

 ## Support
 For any help or support, please create an issue on GitLab or message one of the contributors on Microsoft Teams.

-## Contributing
-Not currently accepting contributions from external contributors.

 ## Authors and acknowledgment
 Key Contributors to this project: